Since 1998 he deals with litigation matters, often with significant international aspects.

 Since 2010 he has been a contributor for Italy to Doing Business, Enforcing Contracts, published by the World Bank.

-He is a member of the International Bar Association (IBA) and of the American Bar Association (ABA), of which he is Deputy Chair and Vice Chair of the International Litigation Committee, in both cases for the International Law Section.
+He is a member of the International Bar Association (IBA) and of the American Bar Association (ABA), of which he is Vice Chair of the International Litigation Committee for the International Law Section.

 Micael received his law degree in 1998 from La Sapienza University of Rome.